ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### HD path

-requires BIP 32 and BIP 39
-derives from BIP44 and EIP

-We propose to use the following HD path for each app keys:
+Using the BIP 32 and BIP 39 standards, we propose to use the following HD path for each app keys:

 `m/ [EIP#]' / [persona path]' / [application uniquely assigned path]' / [app's custom subpath]`

 Where: